 Not all offences can be considered for MTOs.
-The courts cannot grant an MTO in certain situations, such as where:
+The courts cannot grant an MTO if the offender has been convicted of certain offences, such as where:

-- The offence has a fixed sentence by law, meaning the court has no discretion as to the type of sentence, as the sentence is already specified by statute;
+- The offence has a fixed sentence by law, meaning the court has no discretion as to the type of sentence because the sentence is already specified by statute;

 - The offence has a mandatory or specified minimum sentence of imprisonment, thus the court must impose the minimum period of imprisonment as prescribed by statute;